marcusva/docproc/doc/commandproc.rst

 store.base64
     Indicates, if the output result must be base64-encoded.
-This is necessary, if e.g. the output is binary content, which mustn not be converted to a string.
+This is necessary, if e.g. the output is binary content, which must not be converted to a string.

     The entry is optional and, if unset, assumed to be ``false``.